sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iscsi-initiator-utils</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : iSCSI daemon and utility programs
+Short desc    : iSCSI daemon and utility programs
 URL          : http://www.open-iscsi.org
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The iscsi package provides the server daemon for the iSCSI protocol,
+Descript     : The iscsi package provides the server daemon for the iSCSI protocol,
              : as well as the utility programs used to manage it. iSCSI is a protocol
              : for distributed disk access using SCSI commands sent over Internet
              : Protocol networks.